vimasa-consulting/learner10x.com/docs/2025-07-08/DEVLOG.md

 - **Timeline**: Completed within the planned timeframe with thorough testing
 - **Next Task**: Ready for the next phase or task as per the execution roadmap
 - **Learning**: A robust authentication system is crucial for user security and requires careful integration with existing security measures to ensure a seamless and secure user experience

+## [2025-07-08] Phase 1 Task 6 - Content Management System (#59) COMPLETED

+- **Achievement**: Successfully completed Phase 1, Task 6: Content Management System (#59) with Strapi CMS integration
+- **Impact**: Established a powerful and flexible CMS for managing content on learner10x.com
+- **Components Implemented**:
+  - Strapi CMS installation and setup running on http://localhost:1337/admin
+  - Strapi API utilities (`src/lib/strapi/api.ts`) for seamless integration with Next.js
+  - Updated Admin Page (`src/app/admin/page.tsx`) to connect with Strapi and provide access to the admin panel
+- **Technical Details**:
+  - Strapi installed locally with SQLite database for quickstart
+  - API client configured to interact with Strapi endpoints for content management
+  - Admin interface updated to link directly to Strapi Admin Panel for content creation and management
+- **Success Criteria Met**:
+  - Strapi CMS is operational and accessible ✅
+  - Integration with Next.js application is functional ✅
+  - Admin panel access is provided for content management ✅
+- **Git Commit**: f310b181 - "Implement Strapi CMS for learner10x.com (#59)" (30 files, 19844 insertions)
+- **Timeline**: Completed within the planned timeframe
+- **Next Task**: Ready for Phase 1, Task 7: Data Migration & Integration Strategy (#60)
+- **Learning**: Using a headless CMS like Strapi provides flexibility and scalability for content management, requiring proper integration with the frontend for optimal use